saraozn/tp/docs/UserGuide.md

 - **Find** that customer or property you are looking for, instead of relying on your memory
 - and so much more...!

-With these powerful features, you can easily capitalise on your network, allowing you to convert them into valuable leads.
+With these powerful features, you can easily capitalise on your network, allowing you to convert them into **valuable leads**.
 This can give you the revenue boost you needed to become an all-star property agent.

 The only tools you need to make use of the full suite of capabilities PropertyMatch has to offer are your hands and a keyboard.